shanghaijo/CarND-Traffic-Sign-Classifier-Grading/writeup_report.md

 ![alt text][image1] ![alt text][image2] ![alt text][image3]
 ![alt text][image4] ![alt text][image5]

-I was afraid the images might be dificult to be recognized because they are actually very clear and very big taking the whole frame.
-I was afraid that would influence quite badly
+I firstly used images from road rules manuals as can be seen on the images over there and I got an accuracy of 100%.
+I did it this way to check if, as trained on a "real life" pictures, it would be able to recognize something "cleaner".
+I also tried with more real images and I got a pass each time:
+![alt text][image6] ![alt text][image7]

+I tried with something more challenging:
+![alt text][image8]
+and there I got a wrong prediction

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The code for making predictions on my final model is located in the twelveth cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 12th cell of the Ipython notebook.

 Here are the results of the prediction: